Posts

 Image

 Feathered Friends & Towpath Trails: Birding Bliss at Timber Valley Retreat Spring is in the air, and with it, the sweet melodies of returning songbirds!
-If you're a birder, or simply someone who enjoys the beauty of nature, Timber Valley Retreat is the perfect base camp for your next birding adventure.
-Nestled in the heart of Big Spring, near the Potomac River, we offer a tranquil escape and unparalleled access to some of the best birding spots in the area, including the historic Chesapeake & Ohio Canal National Historical Park (C&O Canal).
-Why Timber Valley Retreat is Your Ideal Birding Base Camp: Comfort & Convenience: After a day of exploring, return to our cozy cabins and relax in the peaceful surroundings.
-Enjoy modern amenities, comfortable beds, and the sounds of nature right outside your door.
-Proximity to Prime Birding Locations: We're strategically located near a variety of habitats, from lush forests to riverside trails, providing opportunities to...
+If you're a birder, or simply someone who enjoys the peaceful beauty of nature, Timber Valley Retreat is the perfect base camp for your next birding adventure.
+Nestled in the heart of Big Spring, near the Potomac River, we offer a tranquil escape and unparalleled access to the historic Chesapeake & Ohio Canal National Historical Park (C&O Canal).
+Why Timber Valley Retreat is Your Ideal Birding Base Camp: Comfort & Convenience: After a full day of quiet exploration, return to the comfort of our cozy cabins.
+Enjoy modern amenities, comfortable beds, and the soothing sounds of nature right outside your door.
+You get to focus entirely on the birds without sacrificing rest.
+Proximity to Prime Birding Locations: We are strategically located near a variety of vital habitats—from lush forests to riverside wetlands—providi...

 Birding Lodging Western Maryland Timber Valley Retreat Cabins Campground